peterjc/peterjc.github.io/wiki/SeqIO.md

 title: SeqIO
 ---

-The page describes Bio.SeqIO, a new Sequence Input/Output interface for BioPython.
+This page describes Bio.SeqIO, a new Sequence Input/Output interface for BioPython.

 Some code has now been checked into